HackYourFuture-CPH/node.js/week1/homework.md

 ### package.json
 Inside the `package.json` file we can define scripts that can be run.
 There should already be a `test` script, in the same fashion add two more scripts:
-1. `start` will run the command `node src/server/index.js`.
+1. `start` will run the command `node src/backend/index.js`.
 This we use when we want to start up the server.
-2. `dev` will run the command `nodemon src/server/index.js`.
+2. `dev` will run the command `nodemon src/backend/index.js`.
 This we use when we want to develop our application.

 to run the `dev` script, we run the command `npm run dev`

 ## Now we can start building
 Create a folder called `src`.
 That will contain the source files for our application.
-Inside the `src` folder create a `server` folder.
+Inside the `src` folder create a `backend` folder.
 Inside this folder create an `index.js` file.
 To run the application run `npm run dev`.

 ```
 -> src
----> server
+---> backend
 -----> data
 -------> meals.js
 -------> reservations.js